jarviscanada/jarvis_data_eng_KaamilParmar/core_java/grep/README.md

 # Test
 Testing was done through the Logger instance to handles errors and ensure functionality during implementation.
-Furthermore, after implementation, different comand-line arguments were tested.
+Furthermore, after implementation, different command-line arguments were tested.
 # Deployment
 There is a docker file provided which contains the commands needed to create a docker image of the app.
 Be sure to compile and clean the maven project first and the shade plugin if it is not already present.